In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 New Americans in Utah

 Immigrants, Latinos, and Asians account for large and growing shares of the economy and population in Utah.
-Immigrants (the foreign-born) make up 8.4% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 5.4% of registered voters in the state.
+Immigrants (the foreign-born) make up 8.2% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 6.6% of registered voters in the state.
 Immigrants are not only integral to the state’s economy as workers, but also account for tens of millions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $9.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of $2.6 billion and employed more than 20,000 people at last count.
-At a time when the economy is still recovering, Utah can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $10.3 billion in consumer purchasing power, and the businesses they own had sales and receipts of $2.6 billion and employed more than 20,000 people at last count.
+As the economy continues to grow, Utah can ill-afford to alienate such a critical component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Utah’s population and electorate.

-- 5.4% (or 57,018) of registered voters in Utah were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 6.6% (or 74,536) of registered voters in Utah were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 Roughly 1 in 7 Utahans are Latino or Asian—and they vote.